From Passing to Practice: Nursing Seminar CIT University on Readiness

 CIT University continues to support students through a learning environment that prioritizes readiness and guidance.
 The BS Nursing program actively equips students with the skills, mindset, and confidence they need—ensuring they do not face the transition to professional practice alone, but step into it prepared and supported.

 This initiative also demonstrates the institution’s broader commitment as an SDG University, where education responds to real societal needs.
 Through meaningful partnerships, forward-looking discussions, and a strong focus on student development, CIT University continues to contribute to a healthcare workforce that balances technical competence with human-centered care.
+This nursing seminar at CIT University reflects how the institution brings global perspectives into local training.

 As healthcare continues to evolve, one message stands clear: the future does not simply need more nurses—it needs nurses who are prepared.
 At CIT University, students are not only trained to pass, but guided to practice, adapt, and lead—with care, with confidence, and with purpose.